isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stop-geese-from-pooping-in-yard/index.md

 Everybody wants their yard well-maintained and neat but not when you have geese around.
 - Their droppings are huge and if they find a good nesting place, it will take your time to get them off.
 ### **1. Fencing the Yard**
-When the geese decide to invade your lawn they do it in numbers.� Unless you have ways to control them, they will not leave voluntarily.
+When the geese decide to invade your lawn they do it in numbers.
+Unless you have ways to control them, they will not leave voluntarily.
 - Apart from the dropping having harmful elements like E.coli, they are also large in size with each geese pooping 2-4 pounds per day.
 If you mount a fence around your yard, it will help you keep geese away.
 - You dont have to put a very high fence but just a sizeable fence to keep them off.